rafi0101/Android-Room-Database-Backup/README.md

 ---------
 * Create simple backups of your room database
 * Encrypt the backup file with AES encryption
-* Save the backup to any type of storage
+* Save the backup to any type of storage (some types are in beta)
 * Material design
 * Written in Kotlin